AktechLabs/cirun-docs/docs/_sources/cloud/custom_images.md.txt

 ## AWS Custom AMI

-One of the most common applications of Cirun is the ability to run CI on a GPU enabled machine and for running GPU tests it's good to have nvidia drivers pre-installed.
+One of the most common applications of Cirun is the ability to run CI on custom VM images on cloud.
+One common applcation for the same is using GPU enabled machine with NVIDIA VM image for running GPU related things in the CI

 AWS Marketplace has many such useful images, which can  help make your CI faster.